Casperbieglecki/Similar-Artist-Map/README.md

 # Artist Map

 Type in a few artists you like and watch a force-directed map of similar artists grow around them.
-Similarity comes from Last.fm; artists similar to more than one of your seeds get pulled toward the centre.
+Similarity comes from Last.fm API; artists similar to more than one of your seeds get pulled toward the centre.

 This is **v1 (lean MVP)**: plain labelled nodes, similarity-weighted edges,